France : Safety by City

-When it comes to a bit more dangerous areas, some neighborhoods where some violence exist (usually due to drug dealing etc.) are around the eastern part (Bottière) or western (Dervallières).
+When it comes to a bit more dangerous areas, some neighborhoods where some violence exists (usually due to drug dealing, etc.) are around the eastern part (Bottière) or western (Dervallières).

-As for the good neighbourhoods, most companies are located in the North of Nantes so your best bet in terms of the neighbourhood could be Orvault, La Chapelle sur Erdre or Saint Joseph.
+As for the good neighborhoods, most companies are located in the North of Nantes so your best bet in terms of the neighborhood could be Orvault, La Chapelle Sur Erdre or Saint Joseph.

 L’ile de Nantes is also a very vibrant area.

-It is slightly cheaper than the centre city and has several other advantages like proximity to the city centre, a big shopping mall, the fact that it’s linked to two main city transportation lines, etc.
+It is slightly cheaper than the center city and has several other advantages like proximity to the city center, a big shopping mall, the fact that it’s linked to two main city transportation lines, etc.

 However, this is a good thing for tourists, since their presence scares away any pickpockets or bag snatchers that might be in the vicinity.

-- Weather - The climate in Nantes is mild, and generally warm and temperate.
+The climate in Nantes is mild and generally warm and temperate.
 The is a great deal of rainfall in Nantes, even in the driest month, with the temperature averaging around 11.6 °C.

-- Airports - Nantes Atlantique Airport is an international airport serving Nantes, France.
-It is located 8 kilometres southwest of the city,
+Nantes Atlantique Airport is an international airport serving Nantes, France.
+It is located 8 kilometers southwest of the city.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Nantes, since it covers not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Nantes, since it covers not only medical problems but also theft and loss of valuables.

 Nantes Weather Averages (Temperatures)